RICHARD AMSEL

 But this is not just a documentary about a movie poster artist.
 It is a human story of an artistic savant who achieved his first extraordinary success at the age of 21…while facing personal struggles because he was gay.
 It is a time capsule of New York’s gay culture in the seventies…and the onslaught of AIDS in the eighties.
 It is a reconstruction of a fractured life story, told through personal recollections of those who knew Amsel best.

-Following more than fifteen years of extensive research into Richard Amsel's life and creative oeuvre, the aim of the documentary is to celebrate Amsel’s work, preserve his creative legacy, and shed light on a life that was every bit as colorful and wondrous as the art he created.
+Following many years of extensive research into Richard Amsel's life and creative oeuvre, the aim of the documentary is to celebrate Amsel’s work, preserve his creative legacy, and shed light on a life that was every bit as colorful and wondrous as the art he created.
 We want audiences to know about the great work that was, and the magnificent work that should have been.

 Filmmaker Adam McDaniel has traveled extensively throughout the United States, conducting over 60 interviews with Amsel’s friends and family, colleagues, classmates, teachers, and art collectors, as well as new generations of artists who Amsel inspired.